16 Brown Sugar Milk In Singapore – From Tiger Sugar, HeyTea, R&B Tea, KOI, LiHo To MuYoo

 The Brown Sugar Bubble Milk is also called “青蛙撞奶” (🐸 x 🥛), literally meaning “frogs knocking on milk”, as the boba pearls supposedly look like frog eggs.

 Some stores in Singapore serve it purely with milk, some as milk tea.

 So I did a poll of sorts on my Instagram Stories for recommendations, and these are the following that came up.
-Here are 11 Brown Sugar Milk Tea in Singapore, with a ‘bonus’ one: (Oh yes, before HPB hunts me down, do take these in moderation, yah?)
+Here are 16 Brown Sugar Milk Tea in Singapore: (Oh yes, before HPB hunts me down, do take these in moderation, yah?)